felipehonoratods/dev-radar/README.md

 To open the file in `.sketch` format on any operating system use the tool [Figma](https://figma.com).

-## :memo: Licença
+## :memo: License

 This project is under the MIT license.
-See the file [LICENSE](LICENSE.md) for more details.
+See the file [LICENSE](https://github.com/felipehonoratods/dev-radar/blob/master/LICENSE) for more details.